 Hose size and its effect on pressure

-The maximum pressure that your hose can withstand is indicated by the Burst Pressure rating.
+The Burst Pressure rating indicates the maximum pressure that your hose can withstand.

-This is determined by the hose’s construction and size, as well as other considerations.
+This is determined by the hose’s construction and size and other considerations.
 It’s crucial since some applications necessitate high pressures.
 Furthermore, not all hoses are capable of operating at high pressures.
 So, what should you be looking for in terms of a rating?

 Bursting garden hose

 The most frequent cause of a garden hose bursting is wear and tear or a clog or blockage that prevents water from escaping in any other way.
-Attempting to water your yard while treading on a water hose, for example, is a common cause of a ruptured water hose.
+For example, attempting to water your yard while treading on a water hose is a common cause of a ruptured water hose.

-However, there are a variety of different reasons why a hose could rupture.
+However, there are various reasons why a hose could rupture.
 These are some of them:

 Using your yard hose for something it wasn’t designed for